mukund-23/kronecker-v2/README.md

 3. Explicit length/EOS modelling so the byte-head distribution is properly normalised
 4. Identify the non-truncation collision cause: 280 Sarvam tokens collide at `pos_dim=32` with nothing truncated, and the mechanism is unknown.
 It does not respond to the position budget, so it needs its own fix.
 5. Re-run Phase 0c and Phase 1 at `pos_dim=32` to confirm the margin law transfers off the 124M setting

+6. ### Invertibility-aware training

+§4.6 showed that a trained projection preserves recovery only above ~2.7× margin, because nothing in the language-modelling objective rewards keeping tokens recoverable — recovery is a property of the random initialisation that training spends.
+An auxiliary term could make it something training defends:
+L = L_LM + λ · L_inv
+`L_inv` should be **byte-level reconstruction cross-entropy** — the loss of decoding the input embedding back to its own bytes — rather than an ℓ2 reconstruction of κ. §4.5 found that codec-space residual doesn't compound the way per-slot independence predicts, so the byte-level objective is the one aligned with the metric that actually matters.

+Two things this would test, neither of which is settled:

+- Whether it **lowers the 2.7× sizing requirement**, letting narrower models stay invertible.
+- What λ **costs in LM quality**.
+The tradeoff curve is the result, not a foregone win: an objective that forces byte recoverability may constrain the representation in ways next-token prediction would rather avoid.

+It also connects the two halves of this work — Phase 0's margin law and Phase 1's output head — since a model trained to keep its inputs recoverable is plausibly a model whose hidden states decode more easily.

-6. A third tokenizer family (Llama-3.2, pending HF access)
+7. A third tokenizer family (Llama-3.2, pending HF access)
-7. A parallel non-factorised decoder — the open problem §7 identifies
+8. A parallel non-factorised decoder — the open problem §7 identifies